gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 In this example, the function named **MeasureSensorHandler** is called every 5 seconds.
 There are two values used to initialize the **.period** variable, the first is the number of seconds, followed by the number of nanoseconds.

-If you wanted to timer to fire every half a second (500 milliseconds), you would set the .period to be { 0, 500000000 }
+If you wanted the timer to fire every half a second (500 milliseconds), you would set the .period to be { 0, 500000000 }

 ### Automatic Initialization of Peripherals and Timers